-Third Party Programs -- Three programs were approved by the Let's Grow committee to provide focused development of new producers.
+Third Party Programs - Five new programs were approved by the Let's Grow committee to provide focused development of new producers.
+Three programs were continued from previous years.

-- SheepSD, a South Dakota State University extension program designed to help potential and beginning sheep ranchers enter and expand into the sheep industry, moved into its second year of programing.
-This program is designed to: - provide mentorship from current successful sheep ranchers for beginning sheep ranchers; - develop production and management skills for producer efficiency, profitability and sustainability; - establish perpetual learning communities of sheep producers that will continue to seek knowledge and skills toward becoming progressive and prosperous ranchers; - gain perspective of the global sheep industry and participate in marketing of industry products. - Optimal Ag continued its promotion of webinars designed to educate and train producers in a variety of ways.
-Nearly 1,000 participants registered for the sessions with nearly 400 actually participating.
-Webinars in this fiscal year included: - o A New Approach to Parasite Management in Sheep - o Feeding and Producing Sheep for Maximum Fiber Production Is it Realistic? - Reducing Labor at Lambing Time - Profitable Genetic Selection - Three state sheep organizations got together to present a program to equip sheep producers with the skills and knowledge for the effective marking of sheep and lamb meat to ethnic communities.
+- Mentor Training for Small Ruminant for Profit School, is an in-depth training for experienced producers who then become workshop instructors in an education program.
+Fourteen topics will be covered during the course of this 2-year program. - New Adult Producer Mentorship Programs provided five workshops that focused on agribusiness topics.
+A Lambing Schools was also held.
+A Sheep Symposium will be held in late 2014 to reach out to smaller or beginning producers offering information to foster growth of their operations. - Protecting our Flocks from Predators, was designed as an educational program on production and management with an emphasis on predator control, primarily coyotes and black vultures. - Sheep and Goat education seminars to encourage existing young ranchers to carry on their heritage by building support within the community of mature ranchers was also supported. - SheepSD, a South Dakota State University extension program designed to help potential and beginning sheep ranchers enter and expand into the sheep industry, moved into its third year of programing.
+This program is designed to: - provide mentorship from current successful sheep ranchers to beginning sheep ranchers; - develop production and management skills for producer efficiency, profitability and sustainability; - establish perpetual learning communities of sheep producers that will continue to seek knowledge and skills toward becoming progressive and prosperous ranchers; - gain perspective of the global sheep industry and participate in marketing of industry products.

+- Optimal Ag continued its promotion of webinars designed to educate and train producers in a variety of ways.
+More than 1,000 participants registered for the sessions with nearly 600 actually participating.
+Webinars in this fiscal year included: - Reducing Labor at Lambing Time - o Profitable Genetic Selection - Managing Your Pastures Better: Management Intensive Grazing 101 - Marketing lamb and mutton to ethnic consumers was a program created by a partnership of three state sheep organizations to equip sheep producers with the skills and knowledge for the effective marking of sheep and lamb meat to ethnic communities.
 Maine, Ohio and Maryland hosted a series of four webinars to teach these concepts.
-151 participants registered for these session with many more reviewing the recordings of the sessions.
+151 participants registered for these sessions with many more reviewing the recordings of the sessions.
+Spreadsheets were developed to help producers make wise marketing decisions by deciding when and at what weight to sell lambs, compare various marketing alternatives, auction sales and direct marketing and identify specific ethnic consumer groups in their respective market areas.